IcaliaLabs/guides/open_source/SAMPLE.md

 ## Community

-Keep track of new feautres, development issues and community news.
+Keep track of new features, development issues and community news.

 * Have a question about anything, email us at weare@icalialabs.com